eapolsniper/cursor-commands/security/owaspcheck.md

 Save output to CURSOR_OWASP_CHECK.md Overwrite the file if it is already present.

 Check if the repository is public or private.
 If the repository is public, add the CURSOR_OWASP_CHECK.md file to the gitignore so it does not get discosed.
+If you can't tell, default to adding the file to gitignore.

 This command will be available in chat with /owaspcheck